Compact Oregon grape

 Mahonia aquifolium 'Compactum'

 Compact Oregon grape (Mahonia aquifolium 'Compactum') is a shrub suited to the Colorado Front Range.
-It matures to about 2–3 ft tall and 3–4 ft wide, needs low to medium water, and prefers part to shade.
+It matures to about 2–3 ft tall and 3–4 ft wide, needs low to medium water, and prefers full sun to partial shade to dappled sun.
 Holly-like evergreen foliage; yellow spring blooms; blue summer berries.
 Winter sun + wind cause leaf scorch.

 At a glance